IainMF/Mens_Rights_NZ/Discrimination/discriminatory_laws.md

 [^13]: Tim Hammond & Adrienne Carmack (2017): [*Long-term adverse outcomes from neonatal circumcision reported in a survey of 1,008 men: an overview of health and human rights implications*](https://doi.org/10.1080/13642987.2016.1260007), The International Journal of Human Rights, DOI: 10.1080/13642987.2016.1260007↩

 [^14]: Robbins, Martin. *“[Infant Male Circumcision Is Genital Mutilation.](https://archive.ph/qN4qE)”* The Guardian, December 6, 2011↩

+[^15]: Concluding observations on the sixth periodic report of New Zealand -- CCPR/C/NZL/CO/6